-I give this one four stars.
+I give this opening salvo four stars.

 I received a free copy of this book.

 I give it four stars.